 What if I need to track other items?

 Orca Scan is a fully customisable one-stop platform for all things barcodes!
 So, if you want to be sure that your assets will be tracked efficiently and effectively, look no further.
-We have a range of out-of-the-box solutions to help you get started, from Inventory Tracking to Cycle Counting and Fire Extinguisher Inspections.
+We have a range of out-of-the-box solutions to help you get started, from Inventory Tracking to Cycle Counting and Tracking Fire Extinguisher.

 Furthermore, Orca Scan is a GS1 UK-approved barcode tracking app that is compatible with any Apple or Android device, including DataLogic, Honeywell and Zebra barcode scanners.